-Java is a high-level programming language originally developed by Sun Microsystems and released in 1995.
-Java runs on a variety of platforms, such as Windows, Mac OS, and the various versions of UNIX.
+Java is a high-level programming language which was originally developed by Sun Microsystems and was released in 1995.
+Java runs on a variety of platforms, such as Windows, Mac OS and various versions of UNIX.

-Java runs on a variety of platforms, such as Windows, Mac OS, and the various versions of UNIX/Linux like HP-Unix, Sun Solaris, Redhat Linux, Ubuntu, CentOS, etc.
+Java runs on a variety of platforms, such as Windows, Mac OS and various versions of UNIX/Linux like HP-Unix, Sun Solaris, Redhat Linux, Ubuntu, CentOS, etc.

-Some features include Object Oriented, Platform Independent, Robust, Interpreted, Multi-threaded
+Some features of Java include Object Oriented, Platform Independent, Robust, Interpreted and Multi-threaded programming language.

-It is designed to adapt to an evolving environment.
-Java programs can carry extensive amount of run-time information that can be used to verify and resolve accesses to objects on run-time.
+Java is designed to adapt to an evolving environment.
+Java programs can carry out extensive amount of run-time information that can be used to verify and resolve accesses to objects on run-time.

-When Java is compiled, it is not compiled into platform specific machine, rather into platform independent byte code.
+When Java is compiled, it is not compiled into platform specific machine, rather it is combined into platform independent byte code.
 This byte code is distributed over the web and interpreted by virtual Machine (JVM) on whichever platform it is being run.

 Some Java keywords are import, super, finally, etc.

-Object is a runtime entity and it’s state is stored in fields and behavior is shown via methods.
+Object is a runtime entity whose state is stored in fields and behavior is shown via methods.
 Methods operate on an object's internal state and serve as the primary mechanism for object-to-object communication.

 A class is a blue print from which individual objects are created.
 A class can contain fields and methods to describe the behavior of an object.

-A class consist of Local variable, instance variables and class variables.
+A class consists of a Local variables, instance variables and class variables.

-Variables defined inside methods, constructors or blocks are called local variables.
-The variable will be declared and initialized within the method and it will be destroyed when the method has completed.
+Variables defined inside 'methods', 'constructors' or 'blocks' are called 'local variables'.
+The variable will be declared and initialized within the method and it will be destroyed when the method gets completed.

-Instance variables are variables within a class but outside any method.
+Instance variables are variables within a class but outside a method.
 These variables are instantiated when the class is loaded.

-These are variables declared with in a class, outside any method, with the static keyword.
+Class variables are the variables that are declared within a class, outside any method and with the 'static' keyword.

-An Object is first declared, then instantiated and then it is initialized.
+An Object is first declared, instantiated and then it is initialized.

-Default value of float and double datatype in different as compared to C/C++.
-For float its 0.0f and for double it’s 0.0d
+Default value of 'float' and 'double' datatype is different as compared to that in C/C++.
+For float its 0.0f and for double it is 0.0d

-Postfix operators i.e ( ) [ ] . is at the highest precedence
+Postfix operators i.e ( ) [ ] is considered to be of the highest precedence value.

-This method is used to get the primitive data type of a certain String.
+The parseInt() method is used to get the primitive datatype of a certain string.

 • static: it allows main() to be called without instantiating a particular instance of a class.